miraheze/puppet/modules/opensearch/REFERENCE.md

 ### Defined types

+* [`opensearch::component_template`](#opensearch--component_template): This define allows you to insert, update or delete Opensearch component  templates.
+Template content should be defined through either th
 * [`opensearch::index`](#opensearchindex): A defined type to control Opensearch index-level settings.
+* [`opensearch::index_template`](#opensearch--index_template): This define allows you to insert, update or delete Opensearch index  templates (using new composable api).
+Template content should be de
 * [`opensearch::pipeline`](#opensearchpipeline): This define allows you to insert, update or delete Opensearch index  ingestion pipelines.
 Pipeline content should be defined through the
 * [`opensearch::plugin`](#opensearchhplugin): This define allows you to install arbitrary Opensearch plugins either by using the default repositories or by specifying an URL
 * [`opensearch::role`](#opensearchrole): Manage x-pack roles.